APR on a Credit Card

 • Interest rates might change under certain circumstances.
 Read the credit card agreements before applying for a card to know what might change your APR.

-There is no need to carry a balance; your credit score will benefit from positive repayment habits.
+There is no need to carry a balance; your credit history will benefit from positive repayment habits.
 It’s a common credit card myth that many people believe it’s necessary to carry a balance over from one month to the next to help them build credit, that’s incorrect and could be costing you money.

 Melinda Opperman is an exceptional educator who lives and breathes the creation and implementation of innovative ways to motivate and educate community members and students about financial literacy.
 Melinda joined credit.org in 2003 and has over two decades of experience in the industry.